***Last updated June 20th, 2026***

 Not every tactic works the same in the affiliate world, and there are some pain points that catch many beginners off guard:

 - Thin Content Pages: Pages that exist just to drop affiliate links without real info or value often get ignored by search engines.
-Adding real opinions, pros/cons, usage tips, and media like images or videos makes your posts more useful and helps you stand out.
+This not only means they don’t show up, but it also brings the overall quality and authority of your site down making the best pages seem less attractive to search engines as well.
+Adding real opinions, pros/cons, usage tips, and custom media like images or videos makes your posts more useful and helps you stand out.

 - Google’s Site Quality Checks: Affiliate websites are getting extra attention, especially after updates like Google’s helpful content and product review guidelines.
 Your content needs to be original, trustworthy, and truly helpful for people trying to make buying decisions.
 Basically if you would read it to learn about the topic it covers you’re probably doing well, but if you’d be embarrassed to show it to your idols then it may be time to step it up and improve the quality.